rhennessey3/notefulladdnotesaddfolders/README.md

 Noteful lets users manage and organize their notes, which are stored on an external server.

 ## Motivation
-This was created to practice developing in React and testing an app.
+This was created to practice both developing in React and testing an app.

 ## Built With
 JavaScript, React, CSS, Enzyme